solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

--   `_validateAction()`: It ensures there are no duplicate actions.
-This method can be further overridden to include custom checks for a action.
+-   `_validateAction()`: Hook that reviews a single proposal action.
+In this example, it ensures the action being added to the proposal is not a duplicate.
+This method can be further overridden to include additional checks for all proposal actions.

     ```solidity
     function _validateAction(